 Since 1959, Sheriff’s Meadow Foundation has been a leader in land conservation on Martha’s Vineyard.
-Sheriff’s Meadow conserves, administers, and maintains natural habitats for wildlife on the island.
-Working closely with landowners, towns and other conservation organizations, we have protected roughly 2,600 acres of land through direct gifts of land, through purchases of land, and through gifts and purchases of conservation restrictions.
-The most satisfying benefit for the landowner of a conservation gift is the assurance that the land will be conserved for future generations.
+Working closely with landowners, towns and other conservation organizations, we have protected roughly 2,800 acres of land through direct gifts of land, through purchases of land, and through gifts and purchases of conservation restrictions.
+The most satisfying benefit for the donor of conservation land is the assurance that the land will be conserved for future generations.
 Land lasts, and a gift of conservation land leaves a lasting legacy.
 Gifts of land, bargain sales and gifts of conservation restrictions may also create substantial tax benefits for the landowner.

 FOUR WAYS TO PROTECT YOUR LAND

 Outright Donation of the Fee Interest